Tiles or Shower Wall Panels – Which Is Best?

-From basic shower cubicles, we’ve moved forwards into wet-room territory where entire bathrooms are transformed into luxurious capsules, perfect for enjoying long showers and now even shower cubicles can become much sleeker and easier to maintain with new innovations in wall coverings.
-Shower walls are a fairly new concept and they certainly seem to be full of promise at first glance.
+From basic shower enclosures, we’ve moved forwards into wet room territory, where entire bathrooms are transformed into luxurious capsules, perfect for enjoying long showers.
+Now, even shower cubicles can become much sleeker and easier to maintain with new innovations in bathroom wall panels.

-What is a shower wall?
+What is a bathroom shower wall panel?

 Often sold in kit form, they are a waterproof panelling system which is an alternative to more traditional tiles.
-They come in a wide variety of colours and finishes from marble effect to plain matte grey and there are even models which come with added sparkles; if you happen to like a bit of glitz in the morning.
+They come in a wide variety of colours and finishes from marble effect to plain matte grey, and there are even models which come with added sparkles; if you happen to like a bit of glitz in the morning!

 Shower wall kits come complete with trims and sealant so that you can pop it all into place yourself.
 Instructions are usually clear and once in situ they do away with the worry of grubby grout which is a definite plus for many people.

-Are shower walls better than tiles?
+Are shower wall panels better than bathroom wall tiles?

 This would suggest that there will be less risk of damage in the long term in addition to simpler fitting.
 However, shower walls won’t be to everyone’s taste.
 Not as traditional in appearance as tiles, they may not suit a more classically designed room but could look super-sleek in a contemporary bathroom.

 A shower wall will usually last well for around 15 years before it needs replacing, but tiles will have a longer lifespan if you re-grout occasionally to keep things looking clean and bright.
-Both options measure up pretty equally when you look at the pros and the cons and in all probability it is taste which will dictate most consumers’ choices.
+Both options measure up pretty equally when you look at the pros and the cons and in all probability, it is taste that will dictate most consumers’ choices.

-Super sleek and modern is what you get with a shower wall whilst tiles are always going to give a more traditional finish to a shower- it’s all a matter of taste.
+Super-sleek and modern is what you get with a shower wall whilst tiles are always going to give a more traditional finish to a shower- it’s all a matter of taste.
 Look at your bathroom as it is now, consider what look you really want and choose accordingly because both options are sound and sensible.